SSO and SCIM FAQs

 Deactivation results in the following impact on workspace visibility:

-• Public Workspace: If the user is the only member of a public workspace and the user is deactivated, the workspace's visibility will remain public, and the team will be the new workspace admin.
-If other users are associated with the public workspace with the viewer/roles role, they won't be promoted to elevated access roles.
+• Internal Workspace: If the user is the only member of an internal workspace and is deactivated, the workspace visibility will stay with the team, and the team will be the new workspace admin.
+If other users associated with the internal workspace have the Viewer or Editor roles, they won't be promoted.

-• Team Workspace: If the user is the only member of a team workspace and is deactivated, the workspace visibility will stay with the team, and the team will be the new workspace admin.
-If other users associated with the team workspace have the viewer/editor roles, they won't be promoted.
+• Public Workspace: If the user is the only member of a public workspace and the user is deactivated, the workspace type will remain public, and the team will be the new workspace admin.
+If other users associated with the public workspace have Viewer or Editor roles, they won't be promoted.

-Upon reactivation, the user regains access to their personal workspaces within the team, but access to any shared resources (Private/Team/Public/Partner Workspace) isn't restored.
+Upon reactivation, the user regains access to their workspaces within the team, but access to any shared resources (Private/Team/Public/Partner Workspace) isn't restored.
 For example, for Private and Partner Workspaces, if they were previously an Admin or editor, after reactivation, they won't regain the same access.
-Since Private and Partner Workspaces aren't accessible to other team members, they'll no longer have read access to them.
-For other workspaces such as Public and team workspaces, they'll have the same access to the resources as other team members.
+Since Private and Partner Workspaces aren't available to other team members, they'll no longer have read access to them.
+For other workspaces such as Public and internal workspaces, they'll have the same access to the resources as other team members.

 Removal from team